What are the chances?

 Before you need it.
 When you are healthy.
 When it may be cheaper.

-Long Term Care policies premiums vary.
-Finding the right policy that balances affordability and coverage is no small task.
+The good news is that Long Term Care policy premiums vary.
+The bad news is that finding the right policy balancing affordability and coverage is not easy.

 1. Ahrens, Marty.
 National Fire Protection Association.
 “Home Structure Fires” Sept 2015.
 2. U.S. Department of Transportation National Highway Traffic Safety Administration.
 “Quick Facts 2014”.
 March 2016.
 3. U.S. Department of Health and Human Services.
 2016 June 2014.
 “Who needs Care?” https://longtermcare.acl.gov/the-basics/who-needs-care.html